About

 Benefits

 • Link research to real-world global and national policy priorities by providing a model on how to engage policymakers worldwide.
-The Centre’s leadership will make sure to communicate successes (and challenges) to the broader transportation research community and beyond.

 Research Focus